josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 through remodeling and decorations.

 [^1]: You are probably trying to picture what this looks like if you've never lived in Nigeria.
 I'm sure it is worse than your mental picture.
+That is why I had to prioritize moving my parents out of there before thinking about buying a home for myself.